zwright101/assignment-unit-5.3/readme.md

 - objects
 - HTML & CSS

-## Assignment - Building a Music Collection
+## Part 3 - Building a Music Collection

-Update the `music-collection.js` file to do the following:
+Update the `3-music-collection.js` file to do the following:

 > While working through the features below, make sure to commit after you complete a task!
 Your commit message should reflect what you added or changed since the previous commit.